leoncc24/Projects/README.md

 ## Tableau Dashboard

-### 1. Private Project - Hong Kong Auto Market and comparison between TESLA and BYD
+### 1. [Hong Kong Auto Market and comparison between TESLA and BYD]
 Remark:
 Data used is from the Python Project - Web scrab of HK Prviate Car Registration data

 **Goal**:
--Summarize and visulaize Hong Kong Private Car Registration data, identify the distribution and trend of the market.
+-Summarize and visulaize Hong Kong Private Car Registration data, identify the distribution and trend of the market

 -Dive deep into Tesla and BYD, comparing, both revenue, sale and market share

 Feature: